Complete the following tasks before installing and configuring Citrix Provisioning.

 Service account permissions

-The user context for the Stream and SOAP services requires the following database permissions:
+The service account for the Stream and SOAP services must have the following system privileges:

 - Run as service